TeamGloomy/TeamGloomy.github.io/pages/mydoc/STM32H7/Super5Pro_H723/fly_super5pro_h723_general.md

 ### Driver Diag Pin

 The driver diag pin is used for sensorless homing and stall detection.
-The Fly-Super5Pro H743 **does not** have a way of disabling the diag pin as it is designed to be used with [Fly-2209 drivers](https://s.click.aliexpress.com/e/_DnBFVNR) which have a switch on the underside of them for disabling the diag pin.
+The Fly-Super5Pro H723 **does not** have a way of disabling the diag pin as it is designed to be used with [Fly-2209 drivers](https://s.click.aliexpress.com/e/_DnBFVNR) which have a switch on the underside of them for disabling the diag pin.
 If you plan on using endstops rather than sensorless homing and do not have the Fly-2209 drivers, you need to bend or remove the diag pin.

-### Driver Signal Voltage

-The output voltage of each driver EN, STEP and DIR can be configured to either 3.3v, 5v or 12v.
-The default is 5v.

-{% include image.html file="fly_super8_driver_voltage.png" alt="Fly-Super8 Signal Voltage" caption="Fly-Super8Pro Driver Signal Voltage" %}

 ### Fan Mosfets